payini/MauiProgram/README.md

 		CounterLabel.RotateTo(0, 50);
 ```

+You may want to still add that code at the end of `OnGetDataClicked` inside `MainPage.xaml.cs` to see what it does.

-But I was not able to make anything useful out of it.
+At the end, I was not able to make anything useful out of it.

-So, there are two lessons learned here:
+However, there are two lessons to be learned here:

-1. Either `ConfigureAnimations`, `AnimationManager` and `Animation` objects are used internally, and do not meant to give us animation capabilities, or we still have more things to wait for regarding the development of MAUI, (we will just need to wait and see,) and
+1. Either `ConfigureAnimations`, `AnimationManager` and `Animation` objects are used internally, and do not meant to give us animation capabilities, or we still have more things to wait for and learn regarding the development of MAUI, (we will just need to wait and see,) and

 2. It may be easier than you thought, to go ahead and explore open-source code, and see how things are made of to understand things better, or even contribute to it.
 You may find out you can contribute more than you thought.